Eclectic Jewelery !!

 Gilbert Albert is a Swiss jeweler born in 1930, he died in October 2019.

-He attended a training at the School of Industrial Arts in Geneva.
+He attended the School of Industrial Arts in Geneva.
 He was a watch designer and worked for Patek Philippe and Louis Cottier for whom he created the Cobra watch, characterized by its linear display.

 Passionate about natural materials, he turned to jewelery and opened his first boutique in 1962.